oplS16projects/16A.D.---FP-SVG/README.md

 * **Recursion**
   * Recursive HOPs, such as map and filter, will be used to retrieve data from the lists populated with "elements" displayed on the     screen.
 * **State modification and object-orientation**
   * Objects will be used to store individual "elements" data and properties.
-Each object's state will be modified to adjust/update properties.
+Each object's state will be modified to adjust/update element's properties.

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)